 Biometrics might control your door access.
-But if your server room is constructed out of drywall, windows, or has a common drop ceiling or crawlspace with the rest of the office, that door access control might turn into an easy obstacle.
+But if your server room is constructed out of drywall, windows, or has a conventional drop ceiling or crawlspace with the rest of the office, that door access control might turn into an effortless obstacle.

 Piggybacking might also be an issue.
 This is where someone without access follows someone with access to the server room.
 At this point, locked racks are the best option.
 Locked racks can also work in a shared office space where a dedicated room is not possible.
 A locked rack is a great deterrent.

 A lockable bezel is another excellent option.
 The plastic bezels seem like they could be broken.
 A server with a metal front plate is a bonus.
 But we need to see what that bezel prevents access to.

 A decade ago, it was quite commonplace to see an opening on a server for a tape slot.
 That is nice and convenient, but it doesn’t lend itself to security.
 Many data breaches occur due to lost backup tapes.

 Hopefully, your server’s front panel covers everything, including the power button, optical drive, and USB ports.
 In my video, I was using a CD to boot into WinKey.
 But they also have a USB stick option.
 So, if I can force your server to restart and get a USB key plugged in, your server is hacked.

 That brings us to the rear of the server—lots of USB ports back there.
 And pulling the power cord will force a reboot.
 The only real option at this point is a lockable back door on a rack.

 If you have a KVM switch that requires password entry then that is just one more deterrent.
 Restricting access to the video and USB ports on the back of the server is a must though as technically a hacker could bypass your KVM.

 Out of band management has become quite prevalent as it has matured.
 Products such as HP iLO (Integrated Lights Out) and Dell RAC (Remote Access Controller) allows administrators to have remote access to a server as if they were sitting right next to the console.